Making children with disabilities physically stronger: Victor’s story

 Victor Samuel is an 8 year old boy from the Cook Islands who has Cerebral Palsy.
 Victor has been involved with the OFC Just Play programme since February 2015 and when he first joined the programme he was unable to walk or stand unaided.

 Katreena participated in a Just Play teacher’s training course in February 2015 and began delivering Just Play sessions in her school along with Victor’s class.
-Disability Inclusion is one of the objectives of the programme and children with and without disabilities encouraged to play together and respect one another.
+Disability Inclusion is one of the objectives of the programme and children with and without disabilities are encouraged to play together and respect one another.
 Children with both physical and mental disabilities are encouraged to be involved.

 Victor walking without assistance after being involved with Just Play for over a year